 Table 2.
-Spatial distribution of rock types in the study area.
+Aerial distribution of rock types in the study area.

 Figure 3.
-Geological features of the study area in sq.km
+Geological features of the study area in sq.km.

-The area is covered with khondalite suite of rocks belonging to Archaean age.
-Hills are composed of khondalite suite of rock.
-The isolated hillocks are formed at the foot hill area and are composed of Charnockite and Quartzite rock types.
-These rocks are later intrusive into the country rock.
-The strike of the rocks is NNE-SSW and thus coincides with the general trend of the Eastern Ghats Figure 2.
-However, local variations are also identified (Sriramadas, 1964; Chettyet al, 2002).
+The area is covered with hills of khondalite group of rocks belonging to Archaean age.
+The isolated hillocks formed at the foot hill area are composed of Charnockite and Quartzite rock types.
+These rocks are later intrusive into the country rock (Figure 2).
+However, local variations are also identified (Sriramadas, 1964; Chetty et al, 2002).

 Khondalite is susceptible to easy weathering which leads to soil formation.
 All the hills contain thick soil cover and support semi-evergreen deciduous forest.
 The rock appears as pinkish red color and it is the parent rock for red soils.
 Khondalite is composed of garnets, sillimanite, feldspars, graphite, etc. as an abundant mineral.
 The rock shows gneissic with banded structure.
-Disintegration and decomposition of rocks lead to soil formation and various other depositions like bad land topography, laterite soils, etc.
+Weathering of rocks lead to soil formation and various other depositions like bad land topography, laterite soils, etc.

 Charnockite rock occurs as intrusive bodies and act as dykes and ledges in the area.
-These rocks are hard and appear grey in color.
+They are hard and appear grey in color.
 The Charnockite is composed of augite, hypersthene, feldspars, hornblende and mafic minerals.

-Recent deposits like river alluvium covered the lower reaches of Peddageddariver.
+Recent deposits like river alluvium covered the lower reaches of Peddagedda river.
 This alluvium appears as black to brown in color and it is supporting extensive agriculture particularly paddy, vegetables and millets in the area.
 A number of bad land topography with calcareous nodules and sparse vegetation were exposed near the foothills.
-A famous bad and topography namely Erramattidibbalu is characteristically developed near INS Kalinga which is depositing sand and silt to the road.
+A famous bad and topography namely Erramatti dibbalu is characteristically developed near INS Kalinga which is depositing sand and silt to the road.
 These areas are covered with red soil and supporting scrub and plantation.
-The geological succession of the study area is given below (Table 3.)
+Table 3 shows the geological developments in the study area.